anoushsepehri/Stock-Sensai/README.md

+Stock Price predictor using Sci kit learn, pandas, and numpy

 Reads CSV file of stock prices and creates a prediction of opening stock price then next day

 uses rbf regression to fit data and make prediction